yet-another-ransomware-demo/yet-another-ransomware-demo/README.md

 Running the demo does the following:
 1. Generates a Symmetric Key
 2. Encrypts the Symmetric Key with the attacker's public key (uses `attacker/public-key.pem` by default, can be changed with `--pub` flag) and saves it in the current directory as a file called `key`
-3. Encrypt the files with the Symmetric Key generate in Step 1
+3. Encrypt the files with the Symmetric Key generated in Step 1
 4. Show Ransom UI

 After the demo has ran, you are free to close the UI, as you can re-open it with `./main` or `make run` again.
 This command checks for the `key` file and if it exists, it wouldn't run the encryption again.